Varna, Bulgaria: Battle of Varna

 On 10 November 1444, one of the last major battles of the Crusades in European history was fought outside the city walls.
-The Ottomans routed an army of 20,000–30,000 crusaders, commanded by Władysław III of Poland (also Ulászló I of Hungary), which had assembled at the port to set sail for Constantinople.
+The Ottomans routed an army of 20,000–30,000 crusaders, commanded by Władysław III of Poland, also Ulászló I of Hungary and John Hunyadi, which had assembled at the port to set sail for Constantinople.
 The Christian army was attacked by a superior force of 55,000 or 60,000 Ottomans led by Sultan Murad II.
 Ladislaus III was killed in a bold attempt to capture the sultan, earning the sobriquet Warneńczyk (of Varna in Polish; he is also known as Várnai Ulászló in Hungarian or Ladislaus Varnensis in Latin).
 The failure of the Crusade of Varna made the fall of Constantinople to the Ottomans in 1453 all but inevitable, and Varna (with all of Bulgaria) was to remain under Ottoman domination for over four centuries.
 Today, there is a cenotaph of Ladislaus III in Varna.